 In our example we have

-To use this extender in your project you have to move it to a specific folder in the GUI called Projects.
+To use this extender in your Software Factory model, you have to move it to a specific folder in the GUI called Projects.
 For both the Windows as Web GUI this folder is available in the root folder, if not create it.
-In this Projects folder create a folder with the name of your SF project.
+In this Projects folder create a folder with the name of your Software Factory model.
 In case you want to use the objectmodel extender for a branch in the SF, choose the branch name.

 Now move the created DLL to this folder.